perltidy/perltidy/t/snippets/README.md

 This directory contains some snippets of code to do simple checks of perltidy.
 These are used to create the test files 'snippets\*.t' in the source distribution.
-These test files each contain up to about twenty test cases each.
+These test files each contain the input file, parameter set, and expected output for up to about twenty test cases.
+They are created and maintained by scripts in this directory.

 The tests are intended to give a good overall check that perltidy is working correctly at installation but they are by no means exhaustive.
 Thorough testing